dougbtv/dougbtv.github.io/_posts/2017-11-30-kubernetes-ipv6.markdown

 debugging-gw8xt   1/1       Running   0          4m        fd00:102::2   kube-node-2
 ```

-Now you can exec commands in one of them, to ping the other:
+Now you can exec commands in one of them, to ping the other (note that your pod names and IPv6 addresses are likely to differ):

 ```
 [centos@kube-master ~]$ kubectl exec -it debugging-cvbb2 -- /bin/bash -c 'ping6 -c5 fd00:102::2'